How do you determine the best rent for my rental property?

 What happens if my tenant does not pay the rent?

 We have a zero tolerance for rent arrears and we monitor them daily.
 We contact tenants immediately when they miss a payment to determine the circumstances behind their arrears and confirm when payment will occur.
 We also keep you abreast of the situation via email and we will continue to monitor the situation, keeping close contact with the tenant.
 If the situation persists and the tenant gets behind in their rent by more than 4 days, we will then formally serve a 14 days notice.
 Please note that 14 days is the minimum legislated time-frame that must pass to allow the tenant to remedy the breach.
-The minimum legislated time-frame that must pass before an application can be made to the Tribunal to seek a termination on non payment of rent is 21 days.

 Who is responsible for repairs to my property and general wear and tear?